 BV is usually a minor infection that can be treated with medicine.
 If left untreated, the illness can raise your risk of sexually transmitted infections and pregnancy difficulties.

-BV during pregnancy first trimester
+BV during pregnancy’s first trimester

 The presence of BV at a specific gestational age may have a role in the development of pregnancy difficulties later on, and the risk of disease may fluctuate depending on BV positivity at various stages of pregnancy.

-For example, the risk of preterm delivery owing to BV in the first trimester, when fetal and placental development is still early, may differ from the risk of preterm delivery in the second and third trimesters, when placental function is more abundant.
+For example, the risk of preterm delivery owing to BV in the first trimester, when fetal and placental development is still early, may differ from the risk of preterm delivery in the second and third trimesters, when the placental function is more abundant.
 These connections are presently unknown.

 One study found a 2.6-fold increased risk of preterm labor, a 6.9-fold greater risk of preterm delivery, and a 7.3-fold increased risk of preterm, premature rupture of the membranes when BV was identified during the first trimester of pregnancy.

-What are the symptoms of BV
+What are the symptoms of Bacterial Vaginosis?

 Approximately 50 to 75 percent of BV-positive women have no symptoms.
 You may experience strange and foul-smelling vaginal discharge if symptoms appear.